aKaReZa75/eBoard_Can-Analyzer/README.md

 # 🔗 Resources
-  Here you'll find a collection of useful links and videos related to the topic of AVR microcontrollers.
+  Here you'll find a collection of useful links and videos related to this topic.

 > [!TIP]
 > The resources are detailed in the sections below.